biaggi/template-redux-typescript/README.md

 https://github.com/biaggi/express-proxy

+### Login without jwt
 As long as github seems that is not returning a jwt token that I can just decode, I've done an extra call to get the user info as part as the login process.

+### Testing

-I've added tests and most of the code is covered:
+I've added tests and most of the code is covered, we are using mocks to test slices and there is a mock file to serve as base for the development:

 ```
  PASS  src/App.test.tsx